Colleges for a 3.9 GPA

 What is a Weighted vs. Unweighted GPA?

 A weighted GPA considers the difficulty of the classes you take.
-For example, honors, Advanced Placement (AP), and International Baccalaureate (IB) classes typically have a higher weight, meaning that a higher grade in these classes will result in a higher GPA.
+For example, honors, Advanced Placement (AP), and International Baccalaureate (IB) classes typically carry more weight, meaning a higher grade in these classes will result in a higher GPA.
 A weighted GPA is often used in college admissions to assess the academic rigor of a student's high school curriculum.

 On the other hand, an unweighted GPA assigns a standard value to each letter grade regardless of the class's difficulty level.
 For example, an A in an honors class is assigned the same value as an A in a regular class.
 An unweighted GPA is often used in high school to give a general overview of a student's academic performance.